avrdudes/avrdude/README.md

 ## Documentation

 Documentation for current and previous releases is [on Github Pages](https://avrdudes.github.io/avrdude/).
+Git main is documented only with the most recent [avrdude.pdf](https://github.com/avrdudes/avrdude/blob/main/avrdude.pdf).

 ## Getting AVRDUDE for Windows

-To get AVRDUDE for Windows, install the latest version from the [Releases](http://download.savannah.gnu.org/releases/avrdude/) page.
+To get AVRDUDE for Windows, install the latest version from the [Releases](https://github.com/avrdudes/avrdude/releases) page.

 Alternatively, you may [build AVRDUDE](https://github.com/avrdudes/avrdude/wiki) yourself from source.

 ## Getting AVRDUDE for Linux

-To install AVRDUDE for Linux, install the package `avrdude` by running the following commands:
+To install AVRDUDE for Linux, install the package `avrdude` using the software package manager.
+For example, under Debian/Ubuntu, you can use the following commands:

 ```console
 sudo apt-get install avrdude